zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 It's a matter of preference for me.
 I prefer long names to comments.
 I don't trust comments to be maintained, nor do I trust that they will be read.
 Have you ever noticed that many IDEs paint comments in light grey so that they can be easily ignored?
 It's harder to ignore a name than a comment.

 (BTW, I have my IDE paint comments in bright fire-engine red)

 **JOHN:**

+I don't see why a monster name is more likely to be "maintained" than a comment, and I don't agree that IDEs encourage people to ignore comments (this is your bias coming out again).
+My current IDE (VSCode) doesn't use a lighter color for comments.
+My previous one (NetBeans) did, but it didn't hide the comments; it distinguished them from the code in a way that made both code and comments easier to read.

 Now that we've discussed the specific issue of comments vs. long method names, let's talk about comments in general.
-I think are two major reasons why comments are needed.
+I think there are two major reasons why comments are needed.
 The first reason for comments is abstraction.
 Simply put, without comments there is no way to have abstraction or modularity.